The Ultimate Subaru Track Car Build Guide - Crawford Performance

 Strengthening your drivetrain isn’t just about preventing a catastrophic failure on the track; it’s about effectively putting all that newfound power to the ground.
 A robust drivetrain ensures every bit of torque is translated into forward motion, giving you faster lap times and a more reliable track car.
 Without these upgrades, you risk spending your track day in the paddock with a broken car instead of on the circuit setting personal bests.
 This is where you build the reliability needed to push your car lap after lap.

-Clutch & Flywheel Upgrades
+Choosing a Performance Clutch & Flywheel

 Your stock clutch is the first component to protest when you add more power.
 It simply can’t create enough clamping force to handle the increased torque, leading to slippage, a burning smell, and lost power.
 Upgrading your clutch and flywheel is essential for handling increased power and torque.
 A performance clutch provides the aggressive grip needed for hard launches and quick shifts, ensuring a solid connection between the engine and transmission.
 Paired with a lightweight flywheel, which reduces rotational mass, you’ll notice the engine revs more freely, improving throttle response and making your car feel much more agile coming out of corners.